Excursiones en Etla, Mexico

 - La Mesita: It’s well worth climbing up to La Mesita, a small eco centre run buy the San Pablo community.
 There, you can refill your water, enjoy a far-reaching view across the Etla Valley, and wander around the outdoor art installations from local artists.
 It’s 40 pesos to enter, which allows access to the trail system too, both hiking and riding, and it’s a further 40 pesos to visit the butterfly sanctuary.
 La Mesita is open every day and is a popular destination for local cyclists.

 - La Planta: An optional out and back from town (with a connecting trail too), La Planta is an abandoned hydroelectric plant that is now reclaimed by nature.
 It’s curated by the Alfredo Harp Helú Foundation, there’s a connecting trail, and the aqueduct continues to bring from the mountains into continues into town.
-Check first to make sure it’s open – you may need to register at the municipal office to be allowed entry.
+Check first to make sure it’s open – you may need to register at the municipal office to be allowed entry to this area.

 - Aguamiel: Although this remarkable outdoor restaurant isn’t open every day, it’s worth planning your trip for the weekend just to spend a couple of hours and drinking eating here.
 It’s that good!
 Find more details in the Food and Water tab.